About the IIT

 As of 2015, the IIT now houses three separate centers: the National Institute for Environmental Health Sciences-funded Superfund Research Program, the US EPA Clean Air Research Center Grant (GLACIER) and the Center for Research on Ingredient Safety (CRIS), all of which are collaborative research and training efforts.
 The Superfund Research Program, with continuous funding since 1988, presently brings more than twenty-two investigators from numerous disciplines in the biomedical, microbiological and engineering fields together to address complex environmental contamination problems associated with dioxin and dioxin-like compounds.
 GLACIER is a multidisciplinary center with the objective to explore one of the most prevalent and important global health-environment interfaces: the inter-relationships between facets of the cardio metabolic syndrome (CMS) and air pollution.
 CRIS is an independent, academic, science-based center that serves as a reliable and unbiased source for information on the safe use of chemical ingredients in consumer packaged goods including foods, beverages, cosmetics and household consumer products.

 The IIT at MSU also offers a multidisciplinary training program in Environmental and Integrative Toxicological Sciences (EITS) that provides masters and doctoral students and postdoctoral fellows with extensive research training in a specific basic science discipline as well as toxicology.
-In this “dual degree” program, each student engages in graduate education in a partnering basic science doctoral program and in the discipline of toxicology through the EITS program.
+In this “dual major” program, each student engages in graduate education in a partnering basic science doctoral program and in the discipline of toxicology through the EITS program.
 This ensures excellent training in scientific fundamentals in the context of the student’s interest in toxicology.
-Students are able to enroll in one of two tracks: the Biomedical Toxicology track for students with a mammalian biology discipline and the Environmental Toxicology track for students who enter with limited mammalian biology background and bachelor’s degrees in fields such as chemistry, engineering, environmental law, etc. With this dual degree, dual track approach, the EITS program provides customized and coordinated training that enables a student to launch a successful career in toxicological research.
-The quality of this multi-departmental effort was recognized by the NIH in 1989 with the award of a Training Grant from the National Institute for Environmental Health Sciences that has been competitively renewed ever since, providing 27 years of uninterrupted funding.
+Students are able to enroll in one of three tracks: the Biomedical Toxicology track for students with a mammalian biology discipline, the Food Toxicology and Ingredient Safety track for students interested in the safety of food-borne and consumer product ingredints, or the Environmental Toxicology track for students who enter with limited mammalian biology background and bachelor’s degrees in fields such as chemistry, engineering, environmental law, etc. With this dual major, triple track approach, the EITS program provides customized and coordinated training that enables a student to launch a successful career in toxicological research.
+The quality of this multi-departmental effort was recognized by the NIH in 1989 with the award of a Training Grant from the National Institute for Environmental Health Sciences that has been competitively renewed ever since, providing decades of uninterrupted funding.
 Graduates of MSU’s toxicology program number more than 200 and can be found as leaders in academia, industry and government.

-For more than 3 decades, the IIT has embodied MSU’s commitment to train leaders in toxicology and to conduct mechanistic research aimed at minimizing chemical threats to human and animal health.
+For more than three decades, the IIT has embodied MSU’s commitment to train leaders in toxicology and to conduct mechanistic research aimed at minimizing chemical threats to human and animal health.